livvie1988/OliviaSkinner/Report-a-bug.md

 - The following explains the information you will have to fill in the above blank template

-        Browser Name: (The browser you are using; Firefox or Opera)
+        Browser Name: (The browser you are using; Firefox, Chrome or Opera)

-        Browser Version: (The browser version; 38.0.0 or 42.0.2311.135)
+        Browser Version: (The browser version; 38.0.0, 58.0.1.514 or 42.0.2311.135)

         Operating System: (The OS you are using; Windows 7, Linux, OSX)

-        Software Type: (The type of Iridium extension you are using; Add-on or Userscript)
+        Software Type: (The type of Iridium extension you are using; Add-on, extension or Userscript)

         Software Version: (The version of the Iridium extension you are using; 0.0.1, 0.2.5, etc.)